Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Introduction

-Even though many papers include desirable theoretical asymptotic properties for these random dimension reduction techniques, it might be beneficial in practice to combine information of multiple such reductions in practice in order to account for the uncertainty in the random reductions.
-Targeted Random Projection \citep[TARP;][]{Dunson2020TargRandProj} combines a probabilistic screening step with random projection and averages over multiple replications of this procedure to obtain predictions.
+In this paper, we propose a new random projection designed for dimension reduction in linear regression, which takes the variables' effect on the response into consideration while also accounting for the correlation among the predictors.
+A theoretical bound on the expected gain in prediction error compared to a conventional random projection is provided.
+Using this random projection matrix, we do not project all predictors onto the lower dimensional space, but rather a subset by using a randomized screening step \citep[similar to][]{Dunson2020TargRandProj}.
+In this step, predictors are selected with a probability proportional to their effect on the response conditional on the other predictors.
+To reduce the variance introduced through the two randomness sources, we build an ensemble of screened and projected linear models.
+To further add a higher degree of sparsity into the models we introduce a thresholding parameter.
+The number of models in the ensemble and the thresholding parameter can be chosen by cross-validation.

-Our main contributions in this work are threefold. \begin{itemize} \item We propose a new random projection designed for dimension reduction in linear regression, which takes the variables' effect on the response into consideration, and give a theoretical bound on the expected gain in prediction error compared to a conventional random projection. \item Using this new random projection, we build the Sparse Projected Averaged Regression (SPAR) method, which combines an ensemble of screened and projected linear models and adds sparsity by introducing a threshold parameter. \item In a broad simulation study across six different covariance structures and three different levels of sparsity, we benchmark this new approach against an extensive collection of existing methods and point out possible performance gains. \end{itemize}
+The idea of variable screening, where a subset of variables is rapidly selected for further analysis based on some utility measure for the predictors, and the rest of the variables are disregarded, is commonly employed for reducing the dimensionality in a regression setting.
+A seminal work in this field is sure independence screening (SIS) by \citet{Fan2007SISforUHD}, where the variables with highest absolute correlation to the response are selected while preserving the true model with an overwhelming probability.
+The SIS approach works under the assumption that marginal correlations for the important variables must be bounded away from zero, which does not always hold in practice.
+Other approaches which aim to relax this assumption include forward regression screening \citep{Wang2009_extrCor_SuperMData} and high-dimensional ordinary least squares projection \citep[HOLP;][]{Wang2015HOLP}, which is the screening estimator that we employ in our method due to its desirable properties (as described in Section~\ref{sec:method}).